 Scanning to PDF using the Library's copiers is free.
-Scanned files may be found in the shared student scans folder accessible on the Library's public computers and can then be transferred to a USB flash drive or emailed using the student's email provider's webmail interface.
+Scanned files may be sent directly to the student's email address using the "Scan to Email" function.
+They can also be sent to the shared "File Scans" folder accessible on the Library's public computers and can then be transferred to a USB flash drive or emailed using the student's email provider's webmail interface.